w3c/wai-fundamentals-overview/content/foundations-course.md

 *  professionals
 *  people with disabilities

-{% include image.html src="checks-image-1.png" alt="'Checks': boxes of text. monitor with green checkmarks and red x-marks." class="large right" %}
+{% include image.html src="checks-image-1.png" alt="'Checks': boxes of text. monitor with green checkmarks and red x-marks." class="medium right" %}

 ## What you get from the course